zmknox/zmknox.github.io/_posts/2024-02-18-vision-accessibility-on apple-vision-pro.md

 ![Screenshot of the accessibility shortcut menu on visionOS.
 A window floats in front of the Settings app.
 It has a close button in the top left corner, and has a list of options to select.
 Available options in the list include Increase Contrast, Pointer Control, VoiceOver, and Zoom.](/resources/vision-accessibility/accessibility-shortcut.png){: .img-fluid .mx-auto .d-block }

-visionOS allows you to maneuver this list by turning the Digital Crown, making it usable even your current input method is failing for you.
+visionOS allows you to maneuver this list by turning the Digital Crown, making it usable even when your current input method is failing for you.

 # Output

 Input is only half of the story.
-Just as important is making sure I can actually make out everything that is being displayed around mw.
+Just as important is making sure I can actually make out everything that is being displayed around me.

 ### Windows